redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 traefikee-operator-5d898985d7-6ljwg    2/2       Running   0          10m
 ```

 To enable Geo Load-Balancing, we need to create a new `Ingress` on both clusters in order to access a `ping` service.
-This `ping` service will be used by CloudFlare to detect if a cluster is up or down.
+This `ping` service will be used by global health check to detect if a cluster is up or down.

 On both clusters, execute this command:

 ```
-$ oc create -f 01-ingress-traefik.yaml
+$ oc create -f 01-ingress-traefik.yaml -n traefikee service/traefikee-ping created
-service/traefikee-ping created
 ingress.extensions/ping created
 ```